-Grown in the Saskatchewan prairies, Tara has has worked professionally as a musician and performing artist since 2007.
-She has performed at Canada Tourism events (Canada Nature Escapes & Waksesiu Wilderness Region), schools and universities (Dalhousie University, NS, Carlton Comprehensive High School, SK), yoga/wellness events (SK, BC, and NS) and music festivals (SK, AB, BC).
+Tara has worked professionally as a musician and performing artist since 2007.
+Notable music performances include Cædmon’s Dream England/France Tour (2022), Canada Tourism events (Canada Nature Escapes & Waskesiu Wilderness Region), Shakespeare on the Saskatchewan, schools and universities (Dalhousie University, University of Saskatchewan), and yoga/wellness events and music festivals across Canada.

+In 2013/14 Tara was a vocal soloist in the University of Saskatchewan Jazz Ensemble and trained in the Jazz Studies program.
+She studied Southern blues/gospel singing with One Human Family Gospel Choir directors Eric Dozier and Kim Pacheco (2011/12).
 From 2009-2012 Tara served as bandleader and composer for the five-piece collective, Jiva Tree.
 They released two albums together, “Self-Titled” (2010) and “Kite” (2012), and were funded by the Saskatchewan Arts Board.

-In 2011 and 2012 Tara acted in both the Saskatoon and Regina Fringe Festivals in the New York music revue “Joe’s Café,” written by Rupert Wates.
-In 2013 she completed a two-week intensive Theatre Studies course in London where she expanded her knowledge of voice, movement, and technical aspects of theatre.
+Tara acted in lead roles in the Saskatoon and Regina Fringe Festivals for New York music revue Joe’s Cafe by Rupert Wates (2011, 2012) and political satire The Generals Take our Defence Minister Shopping by Michael Murphy (2015).
+She studied Drama at the University of Saskatchewan, and in 2013 she completed a two-week intensive Theatre Studies course in London, UK where she expanded her knowledge of voice, movement, and technical aspects of theatre.